OceanOracles/OceanOracles/README.md

 The HTTP request of:
 `POST /api/users/auth`
-Will be run when a user tries to do an http method that needs to be authenticated.
+will be run when a user tries to do an http method that needs to be authenticated.

 ### Guides

 API uri:

 '/api/guides'

 #### Get all guides

 Make an HTTP request:

 'GET /api/guides/'

 #### Create a guide

 Make an HTTP request:

 'POST /api/guides/'

 #### Show a specific guide

 Make an HTTP request:

 'GET /api/guides/:guideId'

 #### Edit specific guide

 Make an HTTP request:

 'PUT /api/guides/:guideId'

 #### Delete specific guide

 Make an HTTP request:

 'Delete /api/guides/:guideId'

 #### Show a specific guide's steps

 Make an HTTP request:

 'GET /api/guides/:guideId/steps'

 ### Steps

 API url:

 '/api/steps'

 ### Create a step

 Make an HTTP request:

 'POST /api/steps/'

 ### Show a specific step

 Make an HTTP request:

 'POST /api/steps/:stepId'

 ### Edit a specific step

 Make an HTTP request:

 'PUT /api/steps/:stepId'

 ## Roadmap